 Welcome to Yemen

-The second biggest country in the Arabian Pensinsula, known offically as the Republic of Yemen, is renowned for its coastline atractions and historically rich sites.
+The second biggest country in the Arabian Peninsula, known officially as the Republic of Yemen, is renowned for its coastline attractions and historically rich sites.
 The starting point of the old Sabaeans (biblical Sheba) empire, Yemen was in that period a flourishing trading state.
 The country was later divided by the Ottoman and British empires in the early 20th century.
 The Zaydi Mutawakkilite Kingdom of Yemen, formed after World War I in the north of the country, and the south part, which was under British protectorate until 1967, joined to form the modern republic of Yemen in 1990.

 Yemen in a snapshot